 Another consideration is that just because RCReports comes up with a salary does not mean you must pay that salary.
 There might be circumstances which would drive down a reasonable salary such as rapid growth, unsteady earnings, etc. There might be circumstances, such as 401k and other external reasons, to increase your salary.

 Please keep in mind too that reasonable compensation includes self-employed health insurance and HSA contributions.
 Therefore, if RCReports comes up with $80,000 but your health insurance is $10,000, then your salary should be $70,000.

-The Watson CPA Group can do a reasonable compensation analysis for you.
-Yeah, we have to charge you about $400 but it gives you a defensible salary and some peace of mind.
+WCG can do a reasonable compensation analysis for you.
+Yeah, we have to charge you about $400 which includes some consultation and one revision.
+It might seem a bit spendy, but it gives you a defensible salary and some peace of mind.
 Bargain!

 W-2 Converted to 1099 Reasonable Salary

 So you are bumping along and one day your employer decides to convert you from a W-2 employee to a 1099 contractor.
 Aside from this being a load-shedding sham that the IRS and most states believe to be an end-around, several large companies continue to reduce their workforce in favor of contractors.